Xopoko/Codex-Gitlab-Greasy-Script/README.md

 ### Summary

 The **Codex Float Button Sender** userscript adds a floating “+” button to every `https://chatgpt.com/codex/*` page.
-Clicking the button opens a dark-themed modal that matches ChatGPT’s palette; users can enter a *Merge Request Title*, *Branch name*, and a *message body*, then send all three fields to the configured webhook via `GM_xmlhttpRequest` (POST).
+Clicking the button opens a dark-themed modal that matches ChatGPT’s palette; users can enter a *Merge Request Title*, *Branch name*, and a *message body*.
+The script sends POST requests to separate webhooks for the magic autofill and for the final submission via `GM_xmlhttpRequest`.
 No data are lost when the modal is closed—values persist until the page is reloaded.

 ---